• Skip to primary navigation

 If your kitchen is anything like mine, it’s the place everyone gathers to talk about their day, share special moments, and ask important questions.
 And to see what’s cooking.

-For me, there is a strong connection between preparing meals and planning retirement.
-Both need certain ingredients, recipes to follow, and getting the timing just right.
+There’s a strong connection between preparing meals and planning retirement.
+Both need certain ingredients, recipes to follow, and timing that’s just right.

-My motto to live by: If you can make a lasagna, you can create a plan for retirement.
+My motto to live by: "If you can make a lasagna, you can create a retirement plan."

 Books by Marcia

-retirement planning for womenWhat’s the Deal with Retirement for Women?
+• What’s the Deal with Retirement for Women?

 Reinventing Retirement?

-Boomer Retirement Briefs is where readers go for fun ideas and new ways of thinking about retirement.
+Boomer Retirement Briefs is your go-to blog for fun ideas and new ways to reinvent retirement.

-As an author, speaker, and presenter, I meet so many interesting people at different stages of retirement.
-I am always fascinated with their innovative ideas and inspired approaches.
+As an author and presenter, I meet so many interesting people at different stages of retirement.
+Their innovative ideas and approaches inspire me.
+They also tell me where they get tripped up.

-Copyright © 2025 · Boomer Retirement Briefs · All rights reserved.
+Copyright © 2026 · Boomer Retirement Briefs · All rights reserved.